What is a Liminal Space? Thresholds to the Spirit World

 The seashore is a liminal place – bridging the gap between the earth and the ocean.
 It is another powerful threshold to the spirit world.
 To the ancient Celts, the spirit world was under the ocean.
 In addition, water is a conduit for spirits which adds to the sacredness of the seashore.
 Elemental spirits gather at the seashore and are more active during a Full Moon.
 Ever heard of ghosts along a seashore?
 It’s no wonder there are ghost ships and spirits seen walking the beach.

 Some people enter the spirit world naturally without even knowing it.
 I believe sleepwalkers are natural spirit world wanderers.
-If you’re a sleepwalker, you’ve probably entered the spirit world during one of your episodes.
+If you’re a sleepwalker, you’re instantly in liminal space and probably entered the spirit world during one of your episodes.
 Astral projection also takes you into the spirit world while asleep.
 Another effective way to enter the spirit world without even leaving your home is through guided meditation.
 Look up meditations on shamanic journeying and traveling up or down the World Tree.

 Before performing such powerful meditations, it’s best to cleanse your space and yourself.
 When you come out of the meditation, be sure to close out your session with the spirit world by grounding your energy and sternly stating out loud that no spirits are to follow you into this realm – the door to the spirit world is closed.
 Another cleansing is advised to rid yourself and space of negative energy/spirits.

 Liminal Space and Spirit World Entry and Exit Tips

 - Cover your head and back of neck when going to spirit thresholds and crossroads